UCL/FabNESO/CONTRIBUTING.md

 from the root of the repository to locally set up the Git hook scripts.

 Once set up, the hooks will be run against the changes made in each commit with errors being reported (and the commit aborted) if checks fail.
-In some cases the scripts may be able to automatically fix the identified issues in which case it will be sufficient to simply stage the additional changes made and re-run the commit command.
+In some cases the scripts may be able to automatically fix the identified issues, in which case it will be sufficient to simply stage the additional changes made and re-run the commit command.

 ### Coding conventions